 29.9.4 WUR non-AP STA operation

-A WUR non-AP STA that receives a WUR Wake-up frame addressed to it with an indication of individually addressed BU(s) (see 29.9.1 (General)) shall follow existing operation, which is any PS operation the associated WUR AP and the WUR non-AP STA has agreed to use (e.g., power management mode change, UAPSD, TWT, etc.), to retrieve individually addressed BU(s) and follow the wake up timing information (e.g., the next service period) that is provided along with the agreed PS operation.
-In this case, the WUR non-AP STA may be in the doze state (see 11.2.1 (General)) until the time indicated by the wake up timing information (e.g., the next service period) that is provided along with the agreed PS operation.
+A WUR non-AP STA that receives a WUR Wake-up frame addressed to it with an indication of individually addressed BU(s) (see 29.9.1 (General)) shall follow existing PS operation defined in 11.2 (Power management) and 26.8 (TWT operation), which is any PS operation the associated WUR AP and the WUR non-AP STA has agreed to use (e.g., power management mode change, UAPSD, TWT, etc.), to retrieve individually addressed BU(s) and follow the wake up timing information (e.g., the next service period) that is provided along with the agreed PS operation.
+In this case, the WUR non-AP STA may be in the doze state (see 11.2.1 (General)) until the time indicated by the wake up timing information (e.g., the next service period) that is provided along with the agreed PS operation. (#7039, #7087, #7012)

 NOTE 1—For example, rule b), c), and d) in 11.2.3.7 (Receive operation for STAs in PS mode) describes one operation for a WUR non-AP STA to retrieve individually addressed BU(s) using PS-Poll or U-APSD.